-Many people often wonder ‘how much can I remortgage my house for?’ and it’s sometimes because they want to invest in a second property.
+At Private Wealth Mortgages, we often get asked ‘can I remortgage to buy a second property?’ or ‘can I use equity to buy a second home?’
 In fact, every year thousands of people in the UK decide to buy a second home either as an investment or a place they can use as a holiday home.
-The following questions will help you decide whether buying a second home using equity from your existing home is the right move for you.
+The following questions and answers will help you decide whether buying a second home using equity from your existing home is the right move for you as well as answering – how does equity work when buying a second home:

 How much equity do you have?